-Your loan disburses to your account and pays for any outstanding charges for the current academic year.
+Your loan disburses to your student billing account in CalCentral and pays for any outstanding charges for the current academic year.

-If there are no outstanding charges on your account when the loan is paid, or if your loan disbursement is larger than your total balance, you will receive a refund.
+If there are no outstanding charges on your student billing account when the loan is paid, or if your loan disbursement is larger than your total balance, you will receive a refund.

 If you are eligible to receive a refund, you will receive notification from Billing and Payment Services.

 Interest accrual and repayment of the Dream Loan begin 6 months after you leave school or any time you drop below half time enrollment.

 The annual loan maximum is $4,000 with an aggregate maximum of $20,000.